 Downtown also boasts a scrumptious array of restaurants and bars, including the Capitol Grille, Merchants, The Diner, and Puckett’s Grocery & Bar.
 New to the neighborhood is Fifth+Broadway, sure to change the way Nashville lives, works and plays.
 Here you will find premier shopping, apartments, an office tower, Assembly Food Hall and the National Museum of African American Music.
 Immediately to the southwest, the Gulch district offers even more opportunities for excellent culinary and nightlife experiences.

 As the demand increases for urban living in Nashville, the downtown housing market is hotter than ever.
 There are currently more than 5,000 high-rise residential units in downtown Nashville, with a near even representational split between renters and owners.
 While one bedroom apartments can be nabbed for between $200,000 and $300,000, some of the more swankier downtown digs can fetch prices close to $1 million.

 Although you won’t see a large population of school-age children living in Nashville’s downtown district, the kiddos that do call this neighborhood home are served by Metro Nashville Public Schools’ Pearl-Cohn cluster.
 One of Nashville’s most highly rated high schools, Hume-Fogg Magnet High School, is actually located right in the heart of downtown.
-For any college students in the area, Vanderbilt University is just a straight shot down Broadway Street.
+For college students in the area, Vanderbilt University is just a straight shot down Broadway.